biofuture/Ublastx_stageone/README.md

 1. The SARG database was expanded about three times in the version 2.0
 2. SARGfam was supplied
 3. Cell number estimation with universial single-copy marker gene was added
+4. Add -q for quality control of raw fastq files

 **We have simplified the running process of ublastx_stage_one.
 We have made a step by step video about how to use ARGs-OAP platform, hopefully, this video will guid new users to go through the process within ten minutes.
 The address is: https://www.youtube.com/watch?v=PCr1ctXvZPk**

+**As many users have very big data to analyze, we will supply a local version for the stage two analysis in the near future along with SARG2.0 database.
+Some users report that the Galaxy has problem for uploading data in China, please refreash the page and upload again, the server is not stable as previous after upgrading.**

+**The DATABASE FILE of [SARG2.0](https://github.com/biofuture/Ublastx_stageone/blob/master/DB/SARG_20170328_12307.fasta) is already under the DB directory.**

 **A mirror site was added in Shenzhen China for mainland China users to solve the slow data uploading problem [SUSTC-MIRROR-ARGS-OAP](http://smile.sustc.edu.cn:8080/)**